josephwoodward/chaosproxy/README.md

 A controlled means of introducing chaos into your infrastructure for Windows, Mac and Linux.

 Features:
-- Target some or all endpoints via regular expression
+- Target HTTP endpoints (including DynamoDB, S3, or HTTP based APIs) via hostname or path regular expression
 - Ability to target only a proportion of requests (ie: 30% of requests will timeout)
-- Force latency on endpoints
+- Force latency or simulate throttling on HTTP based APIs
 - Specify response status code

 ## How to use it: